 You can edit the position data in the Entity Editor for the flag.
 This method is better for level designers who like to be very precise.

-To do this, ensure the Entity Editor for the flag is open.
-Use the D-PAD to navigate to the “position” property box.
+To do this, ensure the Entity Editor for the flag is open and navigate to the “position” property box.
 These three numbers represent the coordinates of the flag, and specify its position in the world.
 Adjusting the first two boxes will move it’s position on the ground, whilst the third box changes it’s vertical position.

 Use the position property boxes on each flag to move them to the corresponding team base.
-To do this, highlight one of the first two position property boxes and press A. Use D-PAD LEFT/RIGHT to change the numbers and move the flag.
+To do this, highlight one of the first two position property boxes and select it.
+You can use D-Pad Left/Right on the controller or type a number in on the keyboard to change the numbers and move the flag.

-If you hold RB whilst pressing D-PAD LEFT/RIGHT you can increment the numbers in multiples of 10, and move the flag faster.
+On controller, if you hold RB whilst pressing D-Pad Left/Right you can increment the numbers in multiples of 10, and move the flag faster.

 Option 2: Pickup The Flag